-The Battelle Center for Mathematical Medicine’s mission is to apply innovative mathematical, statistical and computational techniques to enable, inform and improve basic and clinical biomedical research.
-Established in 2006, the center was renamed in 2007 to the Battelle Center for Mathematical Medicine following a transformative gift of $5 million from Battelle Memorial Institute.
+The mission of the Battelle Center for Mathematical Medicine is to apply innovative mathematical, statistical and computational techniques to enable, inform and improve basic and clinical biomedical research.
+Established in 2006, the center was renamed in 2007 following a transformative gift of $5 million from Battelle Memorial Institute.

 The Battelle Center for Mathematical Medicine will be hosting the 3rd Annual Mathematical and Computational Medicine International Conference at The Blackwell in Columbus, Ohio from May 16-18, 2016.

 Please direct questions to Karen Blosser, conference organizer, at Karen.Blosser@NationwideChildrens.org.